Hklug001/super-trunfo/README.md

-<h1>Play a game of super trunfo</h1>
+# Play a game of super trunfo!

-It was developed during the Alura imersão dev event.
+Developed during 'Alura imersão dev'.

 The rules are simple,
-you just got to choose one of you card attributes, if the value of it is higher than the respective attribute of the CPU hidden card, you win!!!.
+you have to choose one of you card attributes, if the value of the choosen attribute is higher than CPU hidden card equivalent attribute, you win!!!.

-<a href="https://hklug001.github.io/super-trunfo/">Click Here</a> to access the page